Saturday, July 25, 2009

 While it's often said that Rice played 16 seasons in the Majors, he didn't.

-Rice was a September call up in 1974, and had only 67 at bats in 24 games.
-It wasn't enough to qualify him as a rookie, and it's not enough to be considered a season.
+Rice was a September call up in 1974 and had only 67 at bats in 24 games.
+It wasn't enough to qualify him as a rookie, so it's not enough to be considered a season.

-Furthermore, Rice only played in 56 games in 1989, his final season.
-That year Rice had just 209 at bats.
+Furthermore, Rice played only 56 games in 1989, his final season.
+That year, Rice had just 209 at bats.
 To qualify for a batting title, a player must have at least 400 at bats.
 In a typical season, an everyday player might see as many as 600 at bats.

 An argument used against Rice was that he wasn't a great fielder.
-Dale Murphy, another player of Rice's era who's also been a borderline candidate, was a five time Gold Glove winner.
+Dale Murphy, another player of Rice's era who has also been a borderline candidate, was a five time Gold Glove winner.
 Yet, his career fielding percentage is just .002 higher than Rice's.
-Either the criteria for a Gold Glove wasn't as strict in the NL, or Rice was simply overlooked.
+Either the criteria for a Gold Glove wasn't as strict in the National League or Rice was simply overlooked.
 Believe it or not, from 1975-1986 Rice led the American League in outfield assists.
 Simply put, he was always underated as a defensive player.

-Sure, Rice fell short of the 400 career homer mark which used to almost assure election.
-But his accomplishments over a twelve year span were nothing short of spectacular, though clearly under-appreciated.
+Sure, Rice fell short of the 400 career homer mark, which used to almost assure election.
+But his accomplishments over a 12-year span were nothing short of spectacular, though clearly under-appreciated.
 Rice was the most dominant hitter of his time, outshining all of his contemporaries.
 That alone qualifies him for the Hall.

 When it comes to stats, Rice's were considerable.
-Red Sox fans who witnessed his exploits have always had as bias toward his selection, but Rice's numbers speak loudly and convincingly for him.
+Red Sox fans who witnessed his exploits have always had a bias toward his selection, but Rice's numbers speak loudly and convincingly for him.